-Sincerely – Listed out in this article by Inc, used in an email it just comes off as phony and try-hard.
+Sincerely — In this article by Inc, “sincerely” used in an email often comes off as phony or overly formal.

-Awesome – Adjectives are an opportunity to show your style and voice, don’t waste them sounding like you’re basic and sipping Starbucks.
+Awesome — Adjectives are an opportunity to show your style and voice.
+Although “awesome” is good in moderation, don’t overuse this common descriptor.

 Innovative — Any resume writer will tell you that innovative is a big word that you’re going to have to prove, it’s also over used.
 Avoid it.

-Emails vs. Email – Using AdWord Keyword tool, I realized that 5X more people are searching for the word “email” over “emails”.
+Emails vs. Email – Using AdWord Keyword tool, I realized that 5x more people are searching for the word “email” over “emails.”
 When finding AdWords to help you, figure out what exact word with what present/past, singular/plural ending.
-The point being USE ADWORDS, especially for the key phrases and words you want to rank for.
+AdWords is a valuable tool, especially for the key phrases and words you want to rank for.